InfinityIntegral/SGEXTN/README.md

 You download the source code.

 ## Using the software...
-Download the source code and open it in Qt and start coding your project, I hope I will have time to write documentation.
+Download the source code and open it in Qt and start coding your project.
+The documentation is comments in header files, I made them as clear as possible.

 ## What to expect...
 - [ ] C++ primitives extensions